tundish/tea_and_sympathy/tas/dlg/05_completion.rst

 ----------

 |NPC_NAME| looks up from her phone to meet the frightened face of |PLAYER_NAME|.
-Through the open door, a musical ring tone is clearly to be heard coming from her bedroom.
+Through the open door, a musical ring tone is clearly to be heard coming from her room.

 In the Kitchen at first there is silence.